-- 12. Do the RNDIP due diligence processes the bank uses or relies on the third party for consider the following factors, among others as a purpose
+- 12. Do the RNDIP due diligence processes the bank uses, including those provided by a third party, consider the following factors, as applicable:

 - Performance over various time frames?

-- Performance relative to a benchmark or absolute many and
+- Performance relative to a benchmark or absolute measure?

 - Volatility of returns and prices?

 - Performance and risk attribution analysis?

 - Portfolio turnover?

 - Concentrated positions?

+- Adherence to the approved list of products?

 - Style analysis, including evaluating any style drift?

 - Liquidity of holdings?

 - Redemption rights and restrictions?

 - Fees and expenses?

 - Tax efficiency?

 - Financial strength of the product provider and guarantor?

 - Investment management firm, portfolio manager and team stability, tenure, experience, continuity, reputation, and responsiveness?

-- Operational controls?

-- Conflicts of interest?

-- Product complexity?

-- Product usage?

-- Targeted customer base and identification of customer profiles where the product is not suitable? - 13.
+- Operational controls? - Fraud controls? - Conflicts of interest? - Product complexity? - Product usage? - Targeted customer base and identification of customer profiles for whom the product is not suitable or in the best interest of retail customers, as applicable? - 13.
 If the product selection analysis is performed by another party, such as the broker-dealer, does bank management understand and agree with the methodology? - 14.
-If the bank uses an outside consultant to help select products, does bank management determine if the consultant receives compensation from product issuers or wholesalers? - 15.
+If the bank uses an outside consultant to help select products, does bank management determine whether the consultant receives compensation from product issuers or wholesalers? - 15.
 Does the bank conduct continuing reviews of product offerings to assure that they remain acceptable and are such reviews done at least annually? - 16.
-If the bank uses a new product review committee or an ongoing product due diligence committee, is this overnance properly formalized, consisting of appropriate membership, with established charters, membership, voting authority, quorums, agendas, reporting requirements, and well-documented minutes that capture decision making?
+If the bank uses a new product review committee or an ongoing product due diligence committee, is this governance properly formalized, consisting of appropriate membership, with established charters, membership, voting authority, quorums, agendas, reporting requirements, and well-documented minutes that capture decision-making?